muarshad01/LLM/Notes/lecture05_notes.md

 * __Generative Pre-training__ on a divrse corpus of __unlabeled__ text data.
 * __Generative__ because we are generating-/predicting-the-next-word in an __unsupervised-learning__ manner.
 * __Pre-training__: Text data, which is used here is not labeled.
 Let's say you have given a sentence right and you use that sentence itself as the training data and the next-word prediction, which is in that sentence itself as the testing data.
 So, everything is self-content and you don't need to provide labels.
+* NLP uptill this point was supervised learning.
+Labeled data is scarce.

 #### [OpenAI Blog](https://openai.com/index/language-unsupervised/)
 * GPT is combination of two ideas: (Transformers, unsupervised pre-training)